-There is so much advice available online that it’s sometimes hard to know who to follow.
+There is so much advice available online that it’s sometimes hard to know which horsemanship blogs to follow.

 To get off to the best start with your horse, I like what Karine Vandenborre from Horsefulness Training offers.
 Being a good leader or partner to your horse is one of the most important things to develop and her tips are a good reminder that leadership is indeed a partnership!

 Karine says: “When you are together with your horse, during the daily interactions or during training you can talk about a “herd of 2” and just like in a real herd someone has to take the lead….” but “Only when both may and can lead, both human and horse, you can speak of partnership.”

 This makes total sense, and in this article, Karine explains how to:

 Karine also offers 2 free e-books as a place to start your journey, and her online courses are very popular.
 Read the full article here.

 Freedom Based Training

 Another inspiring teacher I’ve followed in her journey to take a mustang and train her at liberty without tools of any kind, is Elsa Sinclair.

 In her article ‘Love it or Change it’ Elsa writes a detailed account of what training means to her, and how she gains both freedom and connection with her horses.